Start here

 MERMAID automatically calculates commonly used reef health metrics that are widely used in coral reef science and management.
 These metrics summarize your raw field observations into reef fish biomass, percent benthic cover, bleaching severity, and habitat complexity.
 They are available in MERMAID Collect, MERMAID Explore, as well as in the export XLSX files, and programmatically via the MERMAID R package.

-Understanding the MERMAID Data Hierarchy
+Understanding the MERMAID data hierarchy

 All metrics in MERMAID are structured into three levels: